utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 *Special note for MacOS*: To create a universal app, you'll need both amd64 and arm64 JRE.
 You can create an amd64 jre by using jlink with rosetta and an amd64 jdk on an arm64 MacOS.

+!!!warning Correct jre for desktops
+    For desktop exports you need to make exports based on the platform you're on, as exporting will copy the generated jre folder to your export.
+An MacOS jre will not work on windows, so you'll need a windows host to export for windows.

 ## Specifics

-`godot-bootstrap.jar` and `main.jar` are set into `pck` during the export process.
-As a real file path is needed to handle them, they are copied on the first game version start from `res://` to `user://` (we check if it exists and also check the md5 hash) to only update when needed.
+`godot-bootstrap.jar` and `main.jar` are copied into `pck` during the export process.
+As a real file path is needed to handle them, they are copied on the first game version start from `res://` to `user://` (we check if they exist and also check the md5 hash) to only update when needed.
 Don't forget to remove them when writing an uninstaller for your game.

 ## Android
 !!! warning